 THE AGE OF CHIVALRY: MEDIEVAL AND EARLY MODERN ROMANCE - 2023/4

-This module introduces students to the huge variety of medieval and early modern romance from the twelfth to the early-seventeenth centuries.
+This module introduces students to the huge variety of medieval and Early Modern romance from the twelfth to the early-seventeenth centuries.
 The texts will be read either in Middle English or in translation (languages covered will be Latin, French, Middle English, Arabic, Spanish, and Welsh).
 The module explores the genre with a particular interest in gender and sexuality, instances of transgression, multi-culturalism, and multilingualism.
 It also investigates the traditional connection of romances with female readership.
 The module is subdivided into three interconnected areas: stories of knightly chivalry, tales of the supernatural, and reactions to romance.
 As well as the primary texts, students will study examples of contemporary historical material to help them contextualise both the romances and these three thematic areas.
-After taking this module, students will have a detailed understanding of the fluid and expansive nature of romance and its changing historical and social contexts.
+This module will compliment other level 7 modules by allowing students to continue to develop their interests in literary history, the development of romance as a genre, and examining literature through key critical and theoretical lenses such as gender theory, queer theory, critical race theory, and ecocriticism.
+After taking this module, students will have a detailed understanding of the fluid and expansive nature of medieval and Early Modern romance and its changing historical and social contexts.
+They will also have been afforded the opportunity to develop their critical thinking, research, writing, and communication skills in ways that will benefit them on their chosen career path.

 School of Literature and Languages